I have lots of fun news for you today! It must be because it’s my favourite season of the year.

 This is a fun photo I took a few years ago on the day of Sinterklaas’ arrival in the Netherlands.
 I like to call it “Traces of Sinterklaas”.

-So I am going to make very short 1 minute videos with a tip a day to help keep us calm.
-Hope you find it helpful.
+1. The advent of calm – short 1 minute videos with a tip a day to help keep us calm

 Preparing for the holidays Montessori-style